 The Surveillance System That Doesn't Need to Break the Law

 There are roughly four thousand data broker companies operating in the United States.
 They buy, aggregate, and sell personal information — your location history, purchasing patterns, browsing behavior, health data — without a warrant, without a subpoena, without any legal process at all.
 They just buy it.
-And if a government agency purchases that data from a broker who purchased it from a company that collected it from you after you clicked "I Agree," no law has been broken at any step in the chain.
+A single person's profile might pass through a half-dozen hands before it reaches a buyer: a fitness app shares step counts and GPS trails with an advertising network, that network packages the data with credit card purchase records from a retailer, and a broker then sells the combined file to a government contractor.
+If a government agency purchases that data from a broker who purchased it from a company that collected it from you after you clicked "I Agree," no law has been broken at any step in the chain.

 This is not a conspiracy theory.
 It is contract law.